darius-1234/covid-data-analysis/README.md

 # covid-data-analysis

 This was a project I conducted over the first COVID-19 lockdown.
 I found an extensive COVID-19 dataset and used Python to discover and visualise interesting domestic and international trends.
-I have commented on and evaluated my findings throughout the Covid Project ipynb file itself.
-To display graphs clearly, I hosted a file (CovidWeb.ipynb) on AWS and was able to render a graph on a webpage, and update it by editing the file.
+I have commented on and evaluated my findings throughout covid_main.ipynb, which uses functions from covid_data_manipulation.ipynb to transform and create new Pandas DataFrames and functions from covid_graphs.ipynb to plot different a variety of non-interactive and interactive graphs.
+To display graphs clearly, I hosted a file (CovidWeb.ipynb) on a server using AWS and was able to render a graph on a webpage, updating it by editing the corresponding Jupyter Notebook.